 Based on these assumptions and estimates, we develop a matrix using several different utilization/dayrate scenarios, to each of which we have assigned a probability of occurrence.
 The sum of our utilization scenarios (which include active, warm stacked and cold stacked) and probability of occurrence scenarios both equal 100% in the aggregate.
-We reevaluate our cold-stacked rigs annually, and we update the matrices for each of our coldstacked rigs at each year end and modify our assumptions giving consideration to the length of time the rig has been cold stacked, the current and expected market for the type of rig and expectations of future oil and gas prices.
-Further, to test sensitivity, we consider the impact of a 5% reduction in assumed dayrates for the cold-stacked rigs (holding all other assumptions and estimates in the model constant).
-We would not necessarily record an impairment if the sensitivity analysis indicated potential cash flows would be insufficient to recover our carrying value.
-We would assess other qualitative factors including industry, regulatory and other relevant conditions to determine whether an impairment or further disclosure is warranted.
+We reevaluate our cold-stacked rigs annually, by updating the matrices for each rig and modifying our assumptions, giving consideration to the length of time the rig has been cold stacked, the current and expected market for the type of rig and expectations of future oil and gas prices.

 Similarly, when a rig is reclassified to "Assets held for sale," we measure the asset at the lower of its carrying amount or fair value less cost to sell.
 In the absence of a letter of intent or contract for the rig's sale, we measure the fair value using an expected present value technique that utilizes a probability-weighted cash flow analysis, which includes assumptions for estimated proceeds that may be received on disposition of the rig.
 During 2012, we recognized an impairment loss of \$62.4 million in connection with the transfer of three of our mid-water semisubmersible rigs to "Assets held for sale."
-See " - Results of Operations - Years Ended December 31, 2012, 2011 and 2010 - Overview - 2012 Compared to 2011 - Impairment of Assets" and Note 1 "General Information" to our Consolidated Financial Statements in Item 8 of this report.
+These rigs were not sold during 2013 and remain cold stacked at December 31, 2013.
+As of December 31, 2013, the three mid-water semisubmersible rigs were transferred to "Drilling and Other Property and Equipment" in our Consolidated Balance Sheets in Item 8 of this report at their aggregate fair value of \$3.9 million.
+See " - Results of Operations -Years Ended December 31, 2013, 2012 and 2011 - Overview - 2013 Compared to 2012 - Impairment of Assets" and Note 1 "General Information" to our Consolidated Financial Statements in Item 8 of this report.